General considerations

-Frequently, patients with facial fractures also have lacerations.
-Very often, these existing soft-tissue injuries can be used to directly access the facial bones for management of the fractures.
+Frequently, patients with facial fractures also have skin lacerations.
+These existing soft-tissue injuries can often be used to access the facial bones for management of the fractures directly.

 The surgeon may elect to extend the laceration to provide adequate access to the fractured area, following the relaxed skin tension lines (RSTL).

-Bacterial contamination is not a contraindication for the use of existing lacerations for surgical approach.
+Bacterial contamination is not a contraindication for the use of existing lacerations for a surgical approach.

 The image shows the initial laceration.